ThanasisMattas/spiralsort/README.md

    This overlap of the slices ensures that there is a continuity while selecting the next nodes, <br /> when the algorithm reaches the last nodes of the slice.
-8. For the next slices, while moving away from the *master_node*, the SPIRAL_WINDOW is <br /> selected differently.
+8. For the next slices, while moving away from the *start_node*, the SPIRAL_WINDOW is <br /> selected differently.
 Specifically, before each STRIDE, the counterclockwise filter is applied, <br /> then the remaining nodes are cost-sorted (with respect to their cost) from the last <br />